-This March, Toyota is offering deals on just about every model in its lineup.
-There are plenty of Toyota lease deals; most are for three years and have payments under $300 with less than $3,000 due at signing.
+For April, Toyota has deals on just about every car, truck, and SUV in its lineup.
+There are plenty of Toyota lease deals; most are for three years and have payments under $300, with less than $3,000 due at signing.
 Toyota also has purchase deals on nearly every model in its lineup, most of which have low- or no-interest financing for up to six years.
 If you prefer to secure your own financing, you can get cash back with your purchase on many Toyota models.
 And if you're unsure whether to buy or lease, check out our Buying vs. Leasing guide.
 Read more

 Finding Deals in Your Area...

 More on Toyota Deals

 A new car could be just the thing to take your spring from good to great, and a great purchase deal is icing on the cake.
 Toyota is offering the 2017 Camry (starting price of $23,070) with zero percent financing for up to six years.
 That's a better deal than you can get on the 2017 Honda Accord (starting price: $22,455), which is going for 1.9 percent financing for six years.
 It's also better than Ford's deal on the 2017 Fusion (starting price: $22,610), which is 2.9 percent financing for six years and $1,000 bonus cash.
 Even though it has a higher starting price, the Camry's zero percent financing means you'll save money in the long run by choosing the Toyota midsize car over its rivals.
 You'll save over $700 compared to the Accord and roughly $500 compared to the Fusion.